-PDP can’t win Lagos in 2019 – APC
+PDP Can’t Win Lagos in 2019 – APC

 “A party where virtually all their bigwigs, such as Musiliu Obanikoro and others had deserted because they have seen the light and are now in the fold of APC,” Salami stated.

-The post PDP can’t win Lagos in 2019 – APC appeared first on The Nation Nigeria.
+The post PDP Can’t Win Lagos in 2019 – APC appeared first on SIGNAL.

 Do you have something awesome to share with the world?
 Click here to share